tada/pljava/src/site/markdown/install/prepg92.md

-will lead to an incompletely-started warning because the configuration settings have not been made yet. _Then_, because the module has been loaded, `pljava.*` variables will be recognized and can be set and changed until PL/Java successfully loads, just as in the newer releases.
+will lead to an incompletely-started warning because the configuration settings have not been made yet. _Then_, because the module has been loaded, `pljava.*` variables will be recognized and can be set and changed until PL/Java successfully loads, just as in the newer versions of PostgreSQL.

 Once working settings are found, edit `postgresql.conf`, make sure that `custom_variable_classes` includes `pljava`, copy in the variable settings